- POZENA

 Albanian alphabet

 The Albanian alphabet consists of 36 letters and is based on the Latin system with additional diacritics.
 It was officially adopted in 1908 during a congress in Manastir (today's Bitola).
 This alphabet replaced earlier systems based on the Greek, Cyrillic and Arabic alphabets used by Albanian writers at various historical periods.
-Thanks to the introduction of a uniform writing system, the Albanian language became more accessible to the general public, contributing to its prestige and popularization.
+Thanks to introducing a uniform writing system, the Albanian language became more accessible to the general public, contributing to its prestige and popularization.

 Influence of other languages

 Due to its geographical and historical location, the Albanian language was influenced by various languages.
-From Roman times, through the Middle Ages, to the present day, Albanian has enriched itself with many borrowings from Latin, Greek, Turkish, Italian, Serbo-Croatian, and other languages.
+From Roman times through the Middle Ages to the present day, Albanian has enriched itself with many borrowings from Latin, Greek, Turkish, Italian, Serbo-Croatian, and other languages.
 As a result, Albanian is characterized by a large lexical diversity and an interesting mix of words from various sources.
 Some words may seem familiar to Polish people, making learning Albanian easier.

 Albanian grammar